Sam Browne: Later career and retirement

 After the Indian Mutiny, Browne remained in the Indian Army and was promoted major-general in February 1870.
 In 1876 he was made a Knight Commander of the Order of the Star of India (KCSI), and became a lieutenant-general on 1 October 1877.

 During the Second Anglo-Afghan War in 1878–9, Browne commanded the Peshawar Valley Field Force.
 After entering Afghanistan via the Khyber Pass, and defeating the Afghan army at the battle of Ali Masjid on 21 November 1878, he occupied Jalalabad on 20 December.
 However, further advance towards Kabul in the new year was slowed by transport difficulties.
 After the end of the first phase of the war in May 1879, Browne's force returned to India.
 Although criticised by the viceroy Lord Lytton for the slow pace of his advance, Browne was made a Knight Commander of the Order of the Bath (KCB) and received the thanks of both Parliament and the government of India for his Afghan service.
 He retired from active service in 1884, was promoted general on 1 December 1888 and made a Knight Grand Cross of the Order of the Bath (GCB) in 1891.

 In retirement Browne lived in Ryde on the Isle of Wight, England, and died there in 1901 at the age of 76.
 His remains were cremated but there is a memorial marker dedicated to Browne in the Ryde New Cemetery, as well as plaques at St Paul's Cathedral in London and Lahore Cathedral in Pakistan.
 His grave was restored in 2010.

+Family

+Browne married Lucy Sherwood, daughter of Richard Crosier Sherwood.
+She survived her husband, and died on 27 July 1911.
+There were several children, including: